cubee-cb/linux-gaming-compat/DENT-FEDORA43.md

 - Most games installed on a hard drive, some on an extra NVMe, a couple on the OS drive.

 ### PC Software
-- Fedora 43 (initially installed as Fedora 41)
+- Distro: Fedora 43 (upgraded from Fedora 41)
-- KDE Plasma (Wayland)
+- Desktop: KDE Plasma, Wayland
-- Steam (Runtime) (i.e. not the flatpak)
+- Steam: Runtime (i.e. not the flatpak)
-- Heroic Games Launcher
+- Epic Store + GOG: Heroic Games Launcher
-  - For Epic Store and GOG games, as well as a launcher for various additonal games.
+  - Also used as a launcher for various additional games.
-- Default Proton: [GE-Proton9-18](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-18) (unless otherwise specified)
+- Proton: [GE-Proton9-18](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-18) (Default for all games and launchers, unless otherwise specified)
     - To install a custom Proton version, I use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`).

 ---